SiyumiSathnaraKumarasinghe/Explore-the-world/README.md

 # 🌍 Explore the World - Country Explorer App

-Welcome to **Explore the World**, a beautifully designed React app that lets you explore countries from around the globe using the REST Countries API — now with themes, filters, maps, favorites, and **PDF export for selected countries**! ✨
+Welcome to **Explore the World**, a beautifully designed React app that lets you explore countries from around the globe using the REST Countries API.
+Now with themes, filters, **maps**, favorites, and **PDF export for selected countries**! ✨

 ---